PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

 c.send("Hello")
 ```

-Output of this code is following:
+The output of the above code is as following:

 ```
 <generator object receiver at 0x7f1690d88f58>